The Stepfather (1987 film)

 The Stepfather is a 1987 American psychological horror film directed by Joseph Ruben and starring Terry O'Quinn, Jill Schoelen, and Shelley Hack.
 O'Quinn stars as an identity-assuming serial killer who marries a widow with a teenage daughter.
 Having killed his previous family and changed his identity, his murderous tendencies continue after his stepdaughter becomes suspicious of him.
 The film is loosely based on the life of mass murderer John List, although the plot is more commonly associated with slasher films of the era.
 The film was written by Donald E. Westlake, from a story by Westlake, Carolyn Lefcourt and Brian Garfield (the latter of Death Wish fame), with an uncredited rewrite by David Loughery.

 The film was theatrically released in the United States on January 23, 1987.
 It grossed $2.5 million at the box office and was well-received by critics.
-It has since gained a cult following and was followed by two slasher sequels, Stepfather II (1989) and Stepfather III (1992).
+It has since gained a cult following and was followed by two slasher sequels, Stepfather II (1989) and Stepfather III (1993).
 A remake, also called The Stepfather, was released in 2009.
+It is the first installment in the The Stepfather film series.

 Plot

 A man washes off blood in a bathroom, changes his appearance, puts his belongings into a suitcase, and leaves through the front door of his house, nonchalantly passing the butchered remains of his family.
 Boarding a ferry, he throws the suitcase containing the items from his former life overboard.
-One year later, that man — now a real estate agent named Jerry Blake — has married the widow Susan Maine and is living in a suburb of Seattle.
+One year later, that man — now a real estate agent using the name Jerry Blake — has married a young widow named Susan Maine and is living in a suburb of Seattle.
 Jerry's relationship with Susan's 16-year-old daughter Stephanie is strained.
 She is suspicious of Jerry's intentions, but Susan and Stephanie's psychiatrist, Dr. Bondurant, urge her to give Jerry a chance.

-Meanwhile, Jim Ogilvie, the brother of Jerry's murdered wife, runs an article about his sister's death in the newspaper and attempts to find the man who killed her, who is known as Henry Morrison.
+Meanwhile, Jim Ogilvie, the brother of Jerry's murdered wife, runs an article about his sister's death in the newspaper and attempts to find the man who killed her, who used the name Henry Morrison.
 While hosting a neighborhood barbecue, Jerry discovers the article and is disturbed by it.
 He goes into the basement and begins shouting maniacally, unaware that Stephanie is also in the room.
 Discovering his stepdaughter, Jerry claims he was simply letting off steam and tells her not to worry.
 Stephanie finds the article about the earlier killings and decides her stepfather might be the murderer.
 She writes to the newspaper requesting a photo of Henry Morrison, but Jerry intercepts it in the mail and replaces it with a stranger's photo, allaying her suspicions.